mdn/content/files/en-us/web/performance/how_browsers_work/index.md

 The first step is processing the HTML markup and building the DOM tree.
 HTML parsing involves [tokenization](/en-US/docs/Web/API/DOMTokenList) and tree construction.
 HTML tokens include start and end tags, as well as attribute names and values.
 If the document is well-formed, parsing it is straightforward and faster.
 The parser parses tokenized input into the document, building up the document tree.

 The DOM tree describes the content of the document.
-The [`<html>`](/en-US/docs/Web/HTML/Element/html) element is the first tag and root node of the document tree.
-The tree reflects the relationships and hierarchies between different tags.
-Tags nested within other tags are child nodes.
+The [`<html>`](/en-US/docs/Web/HTML/Element/html) element is the first element and root node of the document tree.
+The tree reflects the relationships and hierarchies between different elements.
+Elements nested within other elements are child nodes.
 The greater the number of DOM nodes, the longer it takes to construct the DOM tree.

 ![The DOM tree for our sample code, showing all the nodes, including text nodes.](dom.gif)

 When the parser finds non-blocking resources, such as an image, the browser will request those resources and continue parsing.
-Parsing can continue when a CSS file is encountered, but `<script>` tags—particularly those without an [`async`](/en-US/docs/Web/JavaScript/Reference/Statements/async_function) or `defer` attribute—block rendering, and pause the parsing of HTML.
+Parsing can continue when a CSS file is encountered, but `<script>` elements—particularly those without an [`async`](/en-US/docs/Web/JavaScript/Reference/Statements/async_function) or `defer` attribute—block rendering, and pause the parsing of HTML.
 Though the browser's preload scanner hastens this process, excessive scripts can still be a significant bottleneck.

 ### Preload scanner